Stefan Sagmeister in a yellow shirt, the Düsseldorf skyline with the Gehry buildings and Rhine Tower in the background.

 What are you working on at the moment?

-You were celebrated for your record cover designs in the 1990s.
-Your clients were the Rolling Stones, Lou Reed, Aerosmith, Jay Z and Talking Heads, to name but a few.
-You stopped in 2000.
+In the 1990s you were celebrated for your record cover designs.
+Your clients included the Rolling Stones, Lou Reed, Aerosmith, Jay Z and Talking Heads, to name but a few.
+But in 2000 you stopped doing them.

-With many things in life, the 50th time is not as good as the first.
-So it's not as much fun.
-One of the absolute advantages of my profession is that you can try out different directions and still call yourself a designer.
-Making a chair or a movie are really very different processes.
+For many things in life, the 50th time you do them is not as good as the first one.
+It’s just not as much fun.
+One of the definite advantages of my profession is that you can try out different directions and still call yourself a designer.
+The processes of making a chair and making a film, say, are really nothing like each other.

-Which of these bands would you have most liked to do a cover for?
+For which of those bands would you have most liked to design a cover?

 For Kraftwerk.
 But that would have been very difficult, because they were already world class back then.
-Not just musically, but intellectually and above all visually.
-I would say that the visual presentation of Kraftwerk - and I don't just mean the covers, but also the videos or the stage show - was something that didn't exist anywhere else in Germany or Austria.
+Not only musically, but also intellectually and above all visually.
+I would say that Kraftwerk’s visual presentation – and I don’t just mean the covers, but also the videos and the stage shows – was something that you just didn’t get anywhere else in Germany or Austria.

-You have lived in New York for many years, a city that is regarded as a benchmark for the zeitgeist.
-How has the city changed over the years?
+For many years, you have been living in New York, a place regarded as the benchmark for the zeitgeist.
+How has the city changed over that time?

 New York has grown up.
-When I arrived in 1986, it was a wild thing - and cheap!
-I could rent a room in an apartment on the Lower East Side for 400 dollars.
-Just right for a design student.
-And as I slowly established myself over the years, luckily the city established itself too.
-If it was still as dangerous today as it was in 1986, I wouldn't live in New York anymore.
+When I arrived in 1986, it was pretty wild – and also cheap!
+I was able to rent a room in an apartment on the Lower East Side for 400 dollars.
+Just the thing for a design student.
+And luckily, as I slowly established myself over the years, the city has also settled down.
+If it was still as dangerous today as it was back in 1986 I wouldn’t be living in New York now.

-As a creative person, do you need such an urban environment?
+As a creative person, do you need that sort of urban environment?

-For me, that's kind of true.
-I spent a year in Bali during my first sabbatical.
-It would have been much cheaper to rent a house in the wasteland.
-But I still wanted to live 15 minutes away from Ubud, so with access to people, restaurants and stores.
-During my last sabbatical, I spent four months in Schwarzenberg, a small town in the Bregenzerwald, not far from where I come from.
-It was interesting, but I wouldn't do it again.
-Mexico City was more fruitful for me.
+That’s probably true in my case.
+During my first sabbatical I was in Bali for a year.
+It would have been much cheaper to rent a house out in the sticks.
+But I preferred to live 15 minutes from Ubud, with access to people, restaurants and shops.
+On my last sabbatical I spent four months in Schwarzenberg, a little town in the Bregenzerwald region, not far from where I grew up.
+It was interesting, but I wouldn’t do it again.
+I found Mexico City more fruitful.

-Every seven years you close your design studio in New York and go on a one-year sabbatical, a ritual you call the "7 Year Itch".
-Your next sabbatical starts this fall.
-What are the stops?
+Every seven years you close down your design studio in New York and take a sabbatical for a year, a ritual that you call the 7-year itch.
+Your next sabbatical starts this autumn.
+Where will it take you?

 Madrid, Buenos Aires and Guadalajara in Mexico.
-The Mexican or some South American cities have such a loose density that you can still find production facilities within the city.
-There is space for art, but also for crafts.
-I find it very pleasant to have a carpenter or a ceramics producer around the corner.
+Mexican towns and cities, and some South American ones, are not that tightly packed, so you can still find workshops and small factories near the centre.
+There is space for art, but also for skilled craftspeople.
+I find it very agreeable to have a carpenter or a ceramics manufactory just around the corner.

-You describe the graphic designer Tibor Kalman, who died in 1999, as an important former source of inspiration.
-Is there a living person who currently inspires you?
+You describe the graphic designer Tibor Kalman, who died in 1999, as an important early influence.
+Is there a living person who inspires you at the moment?

-Yes, my big sister Christine.
-She leads her life with a lot of kindness, she supports other people.
-She draws meaning and happiness from this.
-I like to let that rub off on me.
+Yes, my older sister Christine.
+Her life is full of kindness, she supports other people.
+That provides her with meaning and happiness.
+I’d be glad for some of that to rub off on me.

 sagmeister.com